gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 ## 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Thresholding the heatmap helps to reduce false positives.
 I used a threshold of 4.
 Detections that are not covered by a minimum number of sliding windows are discarded.
 The heatmap also helps combine duplicate detections into a single detection.
-Also, heatmaps in previous frames are considered according to the following equation `previousHeatmap*0.2 + currentHeatmap*(1 - 0.2)`.
+Also, heatmaps in previous frames are considered according to the following equation `currentHeatmap = previousHeatmap*0.2 + currentHeatmap*(1 - 0.2)`.

 ---